carminemnc/tripscraper/README.md

 # ScripAdvisor

-ScripAdvisor is a streamlit app intended to provide an NLP analysis perfetto
+ScripAdvisor is a streamlit app intended to provide an NLP analysis perfetto another change